BonsaiDen/JavaScript-Garden/doc/en/function/arguments.md

         // do stuff here
     }

-Another trick is to use both `call` and `apply` together to create fast, unbound wrappers.
+Another trick is to use both `call` and `apply` together to turn methods - functions that use the value of `this` as well as their arguments - into normal functions which only use their arguments.

-    function Foo() {}
+    function Person(first, last) {
+      this.first = first;
+      this.last = last;
+    }

-    Foo.prototype.method = function(a, b, c) {
+    Person.prototype.fullname = function(joiner, options) {
-        console.log(this, a, b, c);
+      options = options || { order: "western" };
+      var first = options.order === "western" ? this.first : this.last;
+      var last =  options.order === "western" ? this.last  : this.first;
+      return first + (joiner || " ") + last;
     };

-    // Create an unbound version of "method"
+    // Create an unbound version of "fullname", usable on any object with 'first'
-    // It takes the parameters: this, arg1, arg2...argN
+    // and 'last' properties passed as the first argument.
+This wrapper will
+    // not need to change if fullname changes in number or order of arguments.
-    Foo.method = function() {
+    Person.fullname = function() {

-        // Result: Foo.prototype.method.call(this, arg1, arg2... argN)
+      // Result: Person.prototype.fullname.call(this, joiner, ..., argN);
-        Function.call.apply(Foo.prototype.method, arguments);
+      return Function.call.apply(Person.prototype.fullname, arguments);
     };

+    var grace = new Person("Grace", "Hopper");

+    // 'Grace Hopper'
+    grace.fullname();

+    // 'Turing, Alan'
+    Person.fullname({ first: "Alan", last: "Turing" }, ", ", { order: "eastern" });

 ### Formal Parameters and Arguments Indices